Anti-Bot

 How many fonts does it take to be unique?

-The presence/absence pattern across ~200 common fonts is enough to single out most users.
-Combined with canvas and WebGL, the installed-font set pushes uniqueness to near-certainty.
+There's no fixed number.
+The pattern of which fonts are present or absent across about 200 common fonts is usually enough to single out most users.
+Combined with canvas and WebGL signals, the installed-font set pushes uniqueness to near-certainty.

 Can I just disable font fingerprinting?

-Firefox’s resistFingerprinting limits the visible font set to a standard list, which helps against tracking but makes you look like every other RFP user.
-For scraping you want a realistic, OS-consistent set, not an empty one.
+Firefox’s resistFingerprinting setting limits the visible font set to a standard list, which helps against tracking but makes you look identical to every other person using that setting (RFP = resistFingerprinting).
+For scraping you want a realistic, OS-consistent font set, not an empty one.

 Why is a Linux font set a problem if my UA says Windows?

 Because it is a contradiction.
-Anti-bots cross-check the rendered font metrics against the claimed platform; a Windows UA with a DejaVu-only font set is a textbook headless-server signature.
+Anti-bots cross-check the measured font metrics against the platform you claim to be; a Windows User-Agent paired with a DejaVu-only font set is a textbook headless-server signature.